Academic Appeals.

 Late appeals past the 15-day deadline are unlikely to be considered.

 Regardless of which decision you are appealing against, there are set grounds for appealing.
-These differ depending on the type of appeal but if your appeal is not based on one of the eligible grounds it either will not be considered or another process may be more appropriate.
+These differ depending on the type of appeal but if your appeal is not based on one of the eligible grounds it is unlikely to be upheld.
 Below you will find the different grounds based on the different decisions you can appeal.

 You can read more about the appeals process and access the appeals form on the Student Intranet.